emmanuelg6912/sep10-freedom-project/prep/content.md

 #### Drones

-* The last Hardware advancement  that I found useful was the use of **drones** to scan out environments
   * Although it may seem obvious as to why it's useful due to its high flying distance there's actually more to it than it looks.

   * In our modern day society drones can scan out models of landscapes which can be used to track which animals and species inhabit which areas of a landscape allowing for more data on animal populations and land stability.

 #### Information

   * Links to the information are shown below:

-  * although I already put a link to this article it still goes over some information on the importance of drones
+  * _although I already put a link to this article it still goes over some information on the importance of drones._

      * ["Explained: How technology can protect the world’s wildlife"](https://www.fauna-flora.org/explained/what-is-conservation-technology-how-tech-solutions-can-protect-the-worlds-wildlife/)